Tuning the Fermi Liquid Crossover in Sr$_2$RuO$_4$ with Uniaxial Stress

-Here, we provide direct evidence that the crossover scale $\TFL$ is controlled by the location of the vHs relative to the Fermi level $E_F$.
-We perform $^{17}$O NMR spectroscopy under conditions of variable uniaxial stress.
-The resulting strain acts to continuously tune $E_F$ through the critical strain $\varepsilon=\varepsilon_v$, at which a Lifshitz transition in the FS topology takes place~\cite{Sunko2019,Barber2018,Luo2019}. $\TFL$ is driven to zero at this critical strain, and the spin susceptibility inferred from the $^{17}$O Knight shift measurements displays the expected logarithmic temperature dependence for a two-dimensional vHs.
+{Here we address the role of the vHs by acquiring \O\ NMR data in the crucial temperature range around $\TFL\sim 30$~K, under conditions of variable uniaxial stress.
+The results provide direct evidence that the crossover scale $\TFL$ is controlled by the location of the vHs relative to Fermi level $E_F$, and moreover that the associated singular DOS strongly influences the physical properties such as spin susceptibility over an extraordinarily broad temperature range. } $\TFL$ is driven to {a vanishingly small value} at the critical strain, and the spin susceptibility inferred from the \O\ Knight shift measurements exhibits the expected logarithmic temperature dependence for a two-dimensional vHs.
 The non-FL magnetic response at the critical strain is marked by a strong nonlinear field dependence~\cite{Luo2019}, owing to comparable Zeeman and thermal energy scales, and a corresponding divergent singularity at the chemical potential.
-Our experimental results are shown to be in good agreement with a theoretical analysis based on a quasiparticle description starting from the band-structure evaluated under strain.
+Our experimental results are shown to be in good agreement with a theoretical analysis based on a quasiparticle description starting from the band-structure evaluated under strain but keeping quasiparticle renormalizations independent on strain.
+This agreement hence provides further support for the limited role of strain on the quasiparticle renormalizations in this material.